MathuxNY-73/hackerrank-problems/README.md

 ### Fraudulent Activity Notifications
 This is a sorting algorithm problem from hackerrank.
 The goal is to determine how many notifications about fraudulent activity a bank customer would receive considering a sequence of operations
 This challenge was part of the Criteo Algorithm Competition of February 2018.
-I tried to solve this problem using the C++ language.
+I solved this problem using the C++ language.
 [Problem link](https://www.hackerrank.com/challenges/fraudulent-activity-notifications/problem)
 As of February 23<sup>rd</sup>, 2018:
 - [X] Find a first working solution on the sample input
 - [X] Submit first solution.
 Got timeout on big sets because of item removal in priority queue